-A Radical New Scheme to Engineer the World's Glaciers
+A Radical New Scheme to Prevent Catastrophic Sea-Level Rise

 That’s because of Antarctica—and, specifically, the unique geography of the West Antarctica Ice Sheet, or WAIS.

-In the late 1950s, as a scientists first mapped the southernmost continent, they discovered that the ice sheet in West Antarctic differed from the one in Greenland.
+In the late 1950s, as scientists first mapped the southernmost continent, they discovered that the ice sheet in West Antarctic differed from the one in Greenland.
 Unlike Greenland, which sat on bedrock above sea level, WAIS sat inside a kind of giant bowl in the Earth.
 Most of its bedrock was well below sea level.
 Odd physics seemed to keep the whole thing in place: “With a bed below sea level, the ice sheet is anchored to its bed only because it is too thick to float,” David Vaughan, the director of the British Antarctic Survey, explained in a recent paper.

 Twenty years later, John Mercer, a glaciologist at Ohio State University, connected that unusual feature to the recent idea that humans were warming the globe with carbon-dioxide pollution.
 In 1978, he warned in Nature that warm ocean water and WAIS’s bowl of bedrock could interact catastrophically.